 How We Assess

-It is important that all schools regularly measure students' progress in learning.
+It is important that schools regularly measure student progress.
 This has been shown by Effective Schools Research to be one of the most important things we can do to ensure we have high student achievement.

 Here are the ways we measure student learning at Bay City Academy: